 Note that not everyone accepted the caste system, and those who didn’t are classed as a 5th ‘caste’: the untouchables, also known as harijans/ dalits.
 They were considered so polluted they weren’t allowed to enter the same temples or get water from the same wells as the other castes, and they were only allowed to make their living by cleaning streets & toilets and removing dead bodies from train tracks.
 Strictly speaking, they’re not classified as a caste because their status is deemed too inferior to even be acknowledged.

 (see the Youtube series India Untouched: The Darker Side of India parts 1-4)

 If you’ll notice I’ve talked mostly about India & Indians.
 That’s because neighbouring countries like Bangladesh (aka.
 Bengal), Sri Lanka (aka.
 Lanka & Sinhala, formerly known as Serendib & Ceylon) & Pakistan were heavily influenced by its history and peoples, Adivasis & Aryans alike.
 Pakistan used to be part of India but became officially separate in 1947, because some of the Muslims decided living under Hindu rule was too oppressive – but are now free to oppress each other and non-muslims alike.
 However, the Bengalis (people of Bangladesh, which also came into existence in 1947) suffered terribly at their hands, and to this day some Bengalis harbour a level of hatred against Pakistanis.
 The people of the Maldives are of mostly Indian ancestry with significant admixture with various African and Arab groups, and are almost all Muslims.
 The area historically known as Indochina (Vietnam, Thailand, Malaysia, Singapore, Laos, Myanmar & Cambodia) contains people who are genetically and culturally mixed between Indians and Chinese, or at least “Mongoloid” people.
-Even in India there are some descendants of Chinese (with possible admixture but it doesn’t show in their looks) but regard themselves as Indians, ie. Manipuris from Manipur & Mizos from Mizoram.
+Even in India there are some descendants of such people but regard themselves as Indians, ie. Manipuris from Manipur & Mizos from Mizoram.